 Tangerine and motusbank offer similar banking services to clients with a few differences.
 If you are trying to choose between these two banks, here are some of the things to consider:

 1. Chequing Account: A Tangerine chequing account pays you up to 0.10% interest while you can earn up to 0.15% on your motusbank balance.
 Interac e-Transfers are free with both Tangerine and motusbank.

 Both banks support mobile cheque deposits and do not have a monthly fee.

-2) Savings Account: Tangerine offers a promotional rate of 2.15% for 5 months and 0.15% after.
+2) Savings Account: Tangerine’s savings account offers a 0.10% interest rate.
+New clients may qualify for a higher promotional rate for up to 5 months.
 As for motusbank, you earn a standard 1.00% rate on your savings.

 3) Convenience: One main challenge with digital banks is their lack of a physical presence.
 Tangerine has 5 cafe locations in Canada where you can meet in-person with one of their customer service reps. motusbank, on the other hand, is 100% online.

 Phone support is available 24/7 if you need to reach Tangerine (at 1-888-826-4347). motusbank’s phone support is available from 8am to 12am EST seven days a week (1-833-696-6887).